 Got 20 minutes?
-Make this Healthy Kung Pao Chicken with just 8 simple ingredients for a dinner packed with protein and that’s paleo-friendly, too!
+Make this Healthy Kung Pao Chicken with just 8 simple ingredients for a protein-packed, paleo-friendly dinner!

-Long story longer, I realized that I work a lottttt especially when the Bster isn’t home.
-The first thing I do when I get up is grab for my phone and then I make me the coffee and then the oats.
+Long story longer, I realized that I work a lottttt especially when the B-ster isn’t home.
+The first thing I do when I get up is grab my phone and then I make myself the coffee and then the oats.
 Then, I get right to work!
 I pretty much only break to workout and then I stop when I realize I need to go to bed.

-So I feel bad that Blake didn’t get to try any of this recipe.
-He would have love love loved it!
+So I feel bad that Blake didn’t get to try any of this kung pao chicken recipe.
+He would have love-love-loved it!
 We both have a thing for Asian food.
 This recipe is actually inspired by one of the dishes we had on the cruise last month!
-We went all the way to the Carribbean to eat Asian food 😀
+We went all the way to the Caribbean to eat Asian food 😀

 This makes for a great afternoon snack…just like on the ship…when Blake was on the 10 meals a day plan.
 Ohhhhhh the all you can eat buffet.